Skip to content

 Each KEY-TEXT includes:

-- Rollover tooltips: hover (or touch) any Latin word or phrase to see a gloss, parsing note, or commentary.
+• Rollover tooltips: hover (or touch) any Latin word or phrase to see a gloss, parsing note, or commentary.
 What traditionally lived in a separate notes section is embedded directly in the text.
+Tooltips are color-coded by part of speech to aid in recognition over time.
+Tooltips are also included in Informational Texts.

-- Visual walkthrough (Missions 1--14): an animated breakdown showing how the grammar unfolds sentence by sentence.
+• Visual walkthrough (Missions 1--14): an animated breakdown showing how the grammar unfolds sentence by sentence.
+The color coding of words matches the tooltip convention above.

-Two non-fiction texts in English that provide the cultural and historical context for the episode.
+These are non-fiction texts in Latin that provide the cultural and historical context for the episode.
 These texts are essential reading for operatives: students who engage with them before composing a character response will produce higher-quality work and develop a richer understanding of the world they are inhabiting.
 The ATTUNEMENT comprehension questions are built directly from these readings.

 A reference section covering the grammatical concepts introduced or reinforced in the episode.
 Like help files in a video game, the GRAMMATICA entries accumulate over the course of the curriculum into a permanent, searchable reference students can return to at any point.